 The CAS certification recognizes your mastery of Autism training and your commitment to professional development.
 Completing this voluntary credential can enhance your professional reputation by showing employers that you strive to meet rigorous professional standards.

 CAS Job Opportunities

 If you’re serious about becoming a CAS, you can even use your certificate to work for autism organizations and charities.
-There are hundreds of organizations around the country that work to help individuals with autism, fight for them, and educate communities about autism.
+There are hundreds of organizations around the country that:

 Adding a specialty certificate to your resume is never a bad thing.
-Becoming a CAS can enrich your credibility and reputation in the field.
+Becoming a Certified Autism Specialist can enrich your credibility and reputation in the field.
 It also gives you recognition for your mastery of the area of autism.
 Obviously, this type of certificate can also increase your chances and opportunities for advancement in your career, with increased salaries.

 Aside from the personal benefits, this type of specialty can also differentiate your business or school from others and improve possible grant qualifications.
 It can even reduce the chances of possible litigation in regard to your company or school.